netgroup-polito/frog4-openstack-do/README_LAUNCH_VNF.md

 * `management-address`: the URL to be used to interact with the OpenStack domain orchestrator;
 * `type`: indicates the domain type, which is `OS` (i.e., OpenStack) in our case;
 * `functional-capability`/`type`: the functional capability associated with your VNF.
-In our example, our VNF image implements a `bridge`.
+It will be filled automatically with the function on the datastore.

 Other example can be found [here](https://github.com/netgroup-polito/frog4-openstack-do/tree/master/config/ResourceDescriptions).